Informal Ways To Improve Your Strategy

 Lots of young brands, understanding the importance of being new and different, take it too far.
 They try to be as different as possible on every metric you can imagine.
 This is a mistake.
-Generally speaking consumers are only prepared to take one step – or “one click” – away from what they are familiar with.
+Generally speaking, consumers are only prepared to take one step – or “one-click” – away from what they are familiar with.
 That’s why if you’re doing something new, you should work hard to make sure all the other aspects of your brand are as normal as possible.
-Otherwise you end up with this really wacky thing which people simply don’t get.
+Otherwise, you end up with this really wacky thing that people simply don’t get.
 Only change that which your strategy demands.
 With the rest, be boring as possible.

 Cross category copying

 Copy is bad, except when it isn’t.
 And that is when you copy from brands in categories completely unconnected to your own.
 Whatever your value proposition is, chances are someone will be offering something quite similar in a different space.
 If they have been successful, they will have “trained” consumers to expect this proposition to look and feel a certain way.
 Do yourself a favour and copy it.
 Make use of the hard work someone else has done.
 This will help you build the holy grail: a brand that is both unique (within its category) but also familiar (within the consumer’s brain).

 Any old idiot can focus on what they want to do well.
 Far less common is to focus on what you want to do poorly – which is a shame, as it’s a good way to unlock significant value.
 If you can identify something which all your competitors do well, but which you don’t want to focus on, then you should take things one step further and explore what it would look like if you were to absolutely suck at that thing.
 Or better still, simply don’t do it at all.
 Sometimes this can unlock the opportunity to do something extremely powerful which simply wasn’t possible while that other value was still in play – the classic example being the low-cost airline category’s abandonment of business travellers.